 In order to stay consistent, track your calories daily and keep on eye on your weekly averages, stick to a reoccurring eating and exercise schedule, and don't forget to measure your progress with body fat testing and progress photos - these will be much more valuable than the scale alone.
 Progress photos are also a great way to keep you motivated to stick to your plan.

 Balancing everything it takes to get into the best shape of your life can feel overwhelming.
 Especially if you struggle with stress, time, family and other outside factors that can hinder your motivation or block your progress.
 There aren't a lot of solutions out there to simplify the hard work that goes into building muscle and training to get shredded, but there are meal plan solutions that can help you get the diet part right.

-If diet is where you continue to struggle, consider opting for a meal delivery option that sends you exactly what to eat and removes a ton of barriers when it comes to sticking to your diet consistently.
-Trifecta a la carte offers individual proteins, carbs and veggies to help you customize your diet to your specific macros and make meal prepping as easy as possible.
+If diet is where you continue to struggle, grab this free meal prep toolkit for fat loss to dial in your nutrition and start losing more body fat.
+Pairs perfectly with Trifecta a la carte proteins, carbs and veggies to help you customize your diet to your specific macros and make meal prepping as easy as possible.